TechJunkie is a BOX20 Media Company

-Home or office WiFi – it’s incredibly convenient, until it’s not.
-We’ve all been there.
-The wireless network is working perfectly fine, and then you move a workstation into the back bedroom and find out that it has no signal, or you add a smart TV to the she shed/man-cave and discover that the “up to 300 feet” part of your router’s range description was, well, let’s just say “highly optimistic”.
+If you’re working from home more often, you’ve probably experienced some network issues from time to time.
+One of the biggest issues is when you run out of your networking area.
+We’ve all been there: the wireless network is working perfectly fine, and then you move a workstation into the back bedroom and find out that it has no signal, or you add a smart TV to your house and discover that the “up-to-300 feet” part of your router’s range description was optimistic at best.
 You may just need a few extra feet of coverage area, or you may need to get signal on an outbuilding miles away from your access point.
-Regardless of the scenario, you need a WiFi antenna that can do a better job than the one that came in the box from the cable company.
+Regardless of the scenario, you may need a Wi-Fi antenna that can do a better job than the one that came in the box from the cable company.

-The 15dBi parabolic antenna increases speed and reduces interference from other WiFi networks, and is connected to the repeater by a 30′ USB cable.
-The Vector will support up to 150 Mbps on an 802.11n network, and the repeater has two Ethernet ports to connect another router or a PC.
-At the 1200-foot recommended distance, the Vector can support two devices watching standard-definition video streams or several people surfing the Web.
-Longer or shorter distances will of course provide lower or higher data rates.
-If you have a site within a reasonable distance from a public WiFi network, the CC Vector Long-Range WiFi Repeater will let you link to that network and enjoy free Internet in your home or office.
-It’s not inexpensive, but it will pay for itself pretty quickly.
+The CC Vector Long-Range Wi-Fi Repeater System looks a lot like the NASA-grade G2424 but has a different purpose.
+The CC Vector allows you to piggyback off a public Wi-Fi installation up to *three miles* from your location.
+It then acts as a wireless repeater to distribute that signal around your home, office, or other sites.
+This version of the CC Vector is intended to be mounted on a building; if you need a mobile solution, an RV-based CC Vector model is also available.
+Three miles is the effective maximum range and would require truly perfect conditions; the company advises that 1,200 feet is a more realistic range expectation.
+That still means you could link up with a public Wi-Fi network anywhere from a quarter-mile to a half-mile away from your location and use that Wi-Fi signal.
+You could also use the Vector to connect a distant outbuilding to your own Wi-Fi network, but there are much less expensive options (like the G2424) that do that job equally well.
+The 15 dBi parabolic antenna increases speed, reduces interference from other Wi-Fi networks, and is connected to the repeater by a 30′ USB cable.
+The Vector will support up to 150 Mbps on an 802.11n network, and the repeater has two Ethernet ports to connect to another router or a PC.
+At the 1,200-foot recommended distance, the Vector can support two devices watching standard-definition video streams or several people surfing the Web.
+Longer or shorter distances will, of course, provide lower or higher data rates.
+If you have a site within a reasonable distance from a public Wi-Fi network, the CC Vector Extended Long Range Wi-Fi Repeater will let you link to that network and enjoy free Internet in your home or office.
+It’s not the most affordable, but it’s worth the investment.